-Following this development, Welters pointed out in \cite{Welters} that Prym-Brill-Noether theory can be employed in order to understand the geometry of subvarieties of Prym varieties.
+Following this development, Welters emphasized in \cite{Welters} that Prym-Brill-Noether theory can be employed in order to understand the geometry of subvarieties of Prym varieties.
 More precisely, he considered the loci

 in order to study the singularities of the theta divisor of the associated Prym variety.
-The relation between Prym-Brill-Noether theory and the study of singularities of theta divisors attracted other mathematicians to this topic.
+The relation between Prym-Brill-Noether theory and the study of singularities of theta divisors piqued the interest of other mathematicians.
 The two papers \cite{Welters} and \cite{Bertram} showed that when $g \geq \frac{r(r+1)}{2}+1$, the locus $V^r(C,\eta)$ is non-empty of dimension at least $g-1-\frac{r(r+1)}{2}$.
-Moreover, for a generic $[C,\eta]\in \cR_g$, the locus $V^r(C,\eta)$ has exactly this dimension when $g\geq\frac{r(r+1)}{2}+1$ and is empty when $g < \frac{r(r+1)}{2}+1$, see \cite{SchwarzPrym}.
+In addition, for a generic $[C,\eta]\in \cR_g$, the locus $V^r(C,\eta)$ has exactly this dimension when $g\geq\frac{r(r+1)}{2}+1$ and is empty when $g < \frac{r(r+1)}{2}+1$, see \cite{SchwarzPrym}.
 Subsequently in \cite{DeConciniPragacz}, De Concini and Pragacz viewed $V^r(C,\eta)$ as a Lagrangian degeneracy locus (cf. \cite{mumfordtheta}) and computed the class of $V^r(C,\eta)$ in the Prym variety when it has the expected dimension $g-1-\frac{r(r+1)}{2}$.

-In recent years, two new perspective for the study of Prym-Brill-Noether theory emerged.
-On one hand, it has been studied from the point of view of tropical geometry, see \cite{tropicalPBN-4authors} and \cite{tropicalPBN-Len_Ulirsch}, thus providing another proof for the dimension estimate of $V^r(C,\eta)$ for a generic $[C,\eta]$ and, on the other hand, from the perspective of moduli theory, in order to understand the birational geometry of $\cR_g$ for small values of $g$.
+In recent years, two new perspectives for the study of Prym-Brill-Noether theory emerged.
+On one hand, it has been studied from the point of view of tropical geometry, see \cite{tropicalPBN-4authors} and \cite{tropicalPBN-Len_Ulirsch}, thus providing another proof for the dimension estimate of $V^r(C,\eta)$ for a generic $[C,\eta]$ and, on the other hand, from the perspective of moduli theory, with a view to understanding the birational geometry of $\cR_g$ for small values of $g$.
 It is natural to ask when $g \geq \frac{r(r+1)}{2}+1$ whether the universal Prym-Brill-Noether locus